WalterBaeck/Advent2024/README.md

 # Advent2024
-AdventOfCode 2024 by Eric Wastl
+Advent Of Code 2024 by Eric Wastl
+My solutions to the yearly challenge on http://adventofcode.com